SamChichester/ECommerceWebsite/README.md

 - Elasticsearch

 ### What were some challenges?
 Since this project was larger in scale than my previous projects, managing complexity was particularly challenging.
-Making sure I was thorough with functionality was challenging too, since E-Commerce websites have lots of small details you need to implement.\
+Making sure I was thorough with functionality was challenging too, since E-Commerce websites have lots of small details you need to pay attention to.\
 \
 A specific component of this project that was challenging was implementing unauthenticated user checkout.